mimaganin/roll-the-story/README.md

 4. Mission: what does your hero have to accomplish today?
 5. Movie: the universe where it will all happen (consider the actual film script - it may become a little weird, but that's where the fun is).
 6. Refresh: didn't like the options you got?
 No worries, click "refresh" and we'll get you more.

+Feeling creative?
+Type your mission and it will be added to the die.
+Keep rolling!